gt-hcai/gt-hcai.github.io/_posts/2025-11-12-hcai-annual-event-2025.md

 ### Access map

-The day will be spent at ISIR, in room 304 (between towers 65 and 66, see access map below).
-Lunch will be served at SCAI (bâtiment Esclangon, 1st floor).
+The event will take place at ISIR, in **room 304** (between towers 65 and 66, see map below).
+Please take the evelator from tower 65.
+The corridor on the 3rd floor is closed and a number will be displayed on the door. **Call this number** and we will come and open the door for you.

+Lunch will be served at the 3rd floor between towers 32 and 33.

 ![alt text](/assets/imgs/access_map_venue_hcai_workshop_2025.jpg "Access Map")